| PROF. TED HONDERICH WEBSITE

 St. Andrews, Apr 1

-Hay on Wye festival, lecture on consciousness 27 May
+Hay on Wye, lecture on consciousness, 27 May

 New York University, consciousness, Sept 29

-Invitation to this open philosophical website: Submissions are welcome on determinism, free will, mind, political moralities, Palestine, neo-Zionism etc.
+Invitation to an open philosophical website: Submissions are welcome on consciousness and mind, determinism, free will, political moralities, Palestine, Zionism, neo-Zionism, other related subjects, maybe general and miscellaneous.